top of page

 Definition of vocal range:

-Your vocal range is your lowest low pulsing sound (the vocal fry) to your highest note.
-However, you do not want to sing in either extreme for a prolonged period of time to protect you from vocal abuse.
-Also I have noted that most students have no clue that they can sing higher than they think; they get to a vocal register break and believe that is the top of their range.
-Actually, that is the top of their “chest register” and there are many more notes available to them.
-The singers just don’t understand how to access the upper register.
+Your vocal range spans from your lowest pulsing sound (vocal fry) to your highest note.
+However, singing at either extreme for too long can lead to vocal strain.
+Many students don't realize they can sing higher than they think; they reach a break in their vocal register and assume that's the top of their range.
+In reality, that's the top of their "chest register," and they have many more notes available.
+They just don't know how to access the upper register.

 Definition of vocal registers:

-Have you ever noticed that sometimes when you sing you accidently yodel ?
-A yodel is a natural vocal register break.
-The vocal cords use three muscles to sing; they are the thyroid muscles, the cricoid muscles, and the arytenoid muscles.
-When you switch between the muscle groups the vocal cords change their length and thickness.
-Trained singers slide gently through these register breaks without yodeling for a seamless sound.
-Of course there will be times when we want to produce a yodel for a specific character or musical style.
-Once you learn where your registration breaks are you can access your entire range.
+Have you ever noticed that sometimes when you sing, you accidentally yodel?
+A yodel is a natural break in vocal registers.
+The vocal cords use three muscles to sing: the thyroid, cricoid, and arytenoid muscles.
+Switching between these muscle groups changes the length and thickness of the vocal cords.
+Trained singers smoothly transition through these register breaks without yodeling for a seamless sound.
+Of course, there are times when a yodel is desired for a specific character or musical style.
+Once you learn where your registration breaks are, you can access your entire range.

-When you speak loudly can you feel vibration in your chest cavity?
-That is called the “chest voice.”
-The term “chest voice” was named centuries ago to explain how the larger bones would vibrate when people sang.
-When singing in ”chest” the major muscles involved are the thyroarytenoid (TA) muscles .
-Contrarily, the “head voice” – the high voice- is created primarily by the cricothyroid muscles (CT) muscles.
-The interchangeable term “mix-voice” or “middle voice” simply utilizes a predominance of the TA or CT muscles.
-I explain the vocal mix or middle voice as turning the hot/cold water faucets to create hot, warm, tepid, cool, and cold water.
-The more the TA muscles pull the heavier and lower the sound.
-Whereas, the more the CT muscles pull the higher and brighter the sound.
+When you speak loudly, do you feel vibration in your chest cavity?
+That's called the "chest voice."
+The term "chest voice" was coined centuries ago to describe how larger bones vibrate when people sing.
+In the "chest" voice, the major muscles involved are the thyroarytenoid (TA) muscles.
+Conversely, the "head voice"—the high voice—is primarily created by the cricothyroid (CT) muscles.
+The interchangeable term "mix-voice" or "middle voice" involves a predominance of either the TA or CT muscles.
+I explain the vocal mix or middle voice as adjusting hot and cold water faucets to create hot, warm, tepid, cool, and cold water.
+The more the TA muscles pull, the heavier and lower the sound.
+The more the CT muscles pull, the higher and brighter the sound.

 What is falsetto?

-Now, this is opening a can of worms: Pop singers sometimes refer to the head registration as “falsetto,” however, falsetto is created by the vocal folds not completely adducting (coming together) to vibrate, creating a small opening (similar to a key hole) at the top of the vocal folds.
-This tiny “chink” allows air (breath) to escape when the rest of the vocal folds are closed.
-That is what creates that sound similar to Frankie Valli, Michael Jackson, Barry Gibb, Justin Timberlake, Smokey Robinson or Prince -that is high and breathy.
-This sound is heard in both transgender and cisgender male voices.
-To develop that registration requires a great deal of practice.
-Female singers do have a falsetto but it is not as apparent as in the male voice because soprano and alto sing an octave above tenor and bass.
-It has been demonstrated in video-stroboscopic studies that women do have a falsetto however one cannot hear the production as such in the female voice, cis or trans.
+This topic can be complex: Pop singers sometimes refer to the head register as "falsetto," but falsetto occurs when the vocal folds don't fully adduct (come together) to vibrate, creating a small opening (like a keyhole) at the top of the vocal folds.
+This tiny "chink" allows air to escape when the rest of the vocal folds are closed, producing a high and breathy sound similar to Frankie Valli, Michael Jackson, Barry Gibb, Justin Timberlake, Smokey Robinson, or Prince.
+This sound is present in both transgender and cisgender male voices.
+Developing this register requires extensive practice.
+Female singers also have a falsetto, but it's less noticeable than in male voices because sopranos and altos sing an octave above tenors and basses.
+Video-stroboscopic studies have shown that women do have a falsetto, but it isn't as audible in female voices, whether cis or trans.

-Every voice has its limitation to how high and low it can sing.
-This is determined by the size of one’s vocal cords.
-Most female vocal cords are ¼ or ½ inch long while male vocal cords can be ¾ of an inch to over an inch in length.
-Just as guitar strings or piano strings, the longer and thicker the vocal folds the lower the pitch.
-The higher the voice the shorter and thinner the folds.
-Using a rubber band as the a visual for the vocal cords you realize that they can just increase size only so much before the rubber band will break.
-Human vocal folds don’t usually break as rubber bands do but singers have done a lot of damage to the vocal instrument singing incorrectly.
+Every voice has limits on how high and low it can sing, determined by the size of one's vocal cords.
+Most female vocal cords are ¼ to ½ inch long, while male vocal cords can be ¾ inch to over an inch long.
+Like guitar or piano strings, longer and thicker vocal folds produce lower pitches, while shorter and thinner folds produce higher pitches.
+Using a rubber band as a visual for vocal cords, you can see that they can only stretch so much before breaking.
+Human vocal folds don't usually break like rubber bands, but singers can cause significant damage by singing incorrectly.

 What is a whistle register?

-Throughout my many years of teaching voice I have only had the pleasure of working with two students with demonstrative “whistle registers.”
-A whistle register is beyond the soprano’s head register and can extend upwards to C7.
-This extremely rare vocal range sounds like the soprano is whistling with her mouth open.
-Coloratura sopranos use whistle registration at times.
-This register is created by the vocal folds adducted (closed) and a very tiny opening in the anterior of the closed vocal cords is open.
-Besides operatic coloratura sopranos a few well known popular singers who use a whistle register are Mariah Carey and Christina Aguilera.
+In my years of teaching voice, I've only worked with two students who demonstrated a "whistle register."
+This register extends beyond the soprano's head register, reaching up to C7.
+This rare vocal range sounds like the soprano is whistling with her mouth open.
+Coloratura sopranos sometimes use the whistle register.
+This register is produced when the vocal folds are adducted (closed) with a very tiny opening in the anterior of the closed vocal cords.
+Besides operatic coloratura sopranos, a few well-known popular singers who use a whistle register include Mariah Carey and Christina Aguilera.

 How do I find my vocal range?

-Voice ranges overlap and it takes a professional voice teacher to make that determination.
+Vocal ranges overlap, and it takes a professional voice teacher to determine your range.
 A voice teacher will need to hear you sing a few scales and listen to a few bars of a song.
-By contrast, young singers should not be categorized as their voices mature and change.
-As you physically grow your vocal mechanism will also including the size of the larynx and the vocal folds.
+In contrast, young singers shouldn't be categorized as their voices mature and change.
+As you physically grow, your vocal mechanism will too, including the size of the larynx and the vocal folds.

 In conclusion:

-It is always recommended to hire a voice teacher to help you develop your voice.
-Remember that you only have one set of vocal cords and if you damage them you don’t get a second set.
-Repairing voices is my job as a vocologist but I don’t want you to need my help.
-I want you to protect that voice, sing in good health, stay hydrated , and set a regular sleep pattern.
+It's always advisable to hire a voice teacher to help you develop your voice.
+Remember, you only have one set of vocal cords, and if you damage them, you don't get a replacement.
+Repairing voices is my job as a vocologist, but I hope you never need my help.
+I want you to protect your voice, sing healthily, stay hydrated, and maintain a regular sleep pattern.
 Your voice is only as good as your body and mind.
-When you would like help please feel free to reach out to me.
+If you ever need assistance, feel free to reach out to me.

 bottom of page